canstralian/geminiCoder/README.md

 Try it in https://huggingface.co/spaces/osanseviero/gemini-coder

 This project is fully based on [llamacoder](https://github.com/Nutlope/llamacoder).
-Please follow [Nutlope](https://github.com/Nutlope) and give them a star..
+Please follow [Nutlope](https://github.com/Nutlope) and give them a star.

 ## Tech stack